 Guava is rich in the antioxidant lycopene (non-provitamin A carotenoid), which has recognized anti-cancer properties.

-These are preventions and treatments of cancers of the lung, stomach, bladder, cervix, skin, and especially, prostate.
+These are natural preventions and treatments of cancers of the lung, stomach, bladder, cervix, skin, and especially, prostate.

 Ascorbic acid, pectin, fatty acids, tannins, phenols, triterpenes, essential oils, saponins, carotenoids, lectins, flavonoids (quercetin) and gallic acid.

 Preliminary medical research in extracts from the leaves and bark are implicated in therapeutic mechanisms against cancer, bacterial infections, inflammation and pain.
 For instance, the essential oils from the leaves have shown strong anti-cancer activity.

 The numerous tannins, polyphenolic compounds, flavonoids, ellagic acid, triterpenoids, guiajaverin, quercetin, and other chemical compounds present in the plant are speculated to account for the observed anti-inflammatory and analgesic effects of the plant's leaf extract.
 Quercetin is thought to contribute to the anti-diarrhea effect of guava.

 Obtained research results suggest that the spasmolytic activity of the Psidium guajava leaf remedy is mainly due to the aglycone quercetin, present in the leaf and in the extract mainly in the form of five flavonols.

 Quercetin has demonstrated anti-viral properties against a wide range of viral infections, including the flu.
 In a current cell study, it was shown to reduce viral replication of the dengue fever virus by 67%.

 Research suggests that Guava has cardioprotective effects against myocardial ischemia-reperfusion injury in isolated rat hearts, primarily through their radical-scavenging actions.